A podium that reads "Ancient City Poets" overlayed on a fuzzy image of the Ponce de Leon Hotel at Flagler College.

 Open Mic Night, hosted by the Flagler College English Dept.

-After a full Friday of poetry and spoken word events, the Flagler English Department students and faculty invite locals and visitors to join them in an evening of creative performances.
-Tucked away in the back garden of Relampago, this regular open mic night event will include poetry and musical performances.
-Sign-up starts at 6:00 p.m., with the first reader beginning at 6:30 p.m.
+The Flagler English Department students and faculty invite you to join them for an evening of creative performances.
+Tucked away in the back garden of Relampago, this regular open mic includes poetry and musical performances.
+Sign-up starts at 6:00 p.m., with the mic beginning at 6:30 p.m.

 Admission: Free and open to the public